The Ascension Project

 If firing several weapons, a starship does not need to specify the targets of all of its attacks ahead of time.
 It can see how the earlier attacks turn out before assigning the later ones.

-If a starship fires a ranged weapon at a target that occupies a square adjacent to an ally, it takes a –4 penalty on its attack roll because the gunner must aim carefully to avoid hitting the ally.
+If a starship fires a ranged weapon at a target that occupies a hex adjacent to an ally, it takes a –4 penalty on its attack roll because the gunner must aim carefully to avoid hitting the ally.

 Attacks of Opportunity: A starship can fire its ranged weapons without provoking attacks of opportunity from enemy ships.